Bottom of the Sea

-Bottom of the Sea (El fondo del mar) is a 2003 Argentine comedy drama film written and directed by Damián Szifrón and starring Daniel Hendler, Dolores Fonzi and Gustavo Garzón.
+Bottom of the Sea (El fondo del mar) is a 2003 Argentine comedy-drama thriller film written and directed by Damián Szifrón and starring Daniel Hendler, Dolores Fonzi and Gustavo Garzón.
 It was produced by Sebastián Aloi, Nathalie Cabiron, and Damián Cukierkorn.
 The associate producers were Diana Frey and Guillermo Otero.

 The story deals with jealousy and the maturity required for a person to overcome it.

 Synopsis

 A slightly neurotic architecture student, Ezequiel Toledo (Daniel Hendler), drops by his girlfriend Ana's (Dolores Fonzi) apartment and finds a man named Aníbal (Gustavo Garzón) hiding under her bed.
 Aníbal retires quietly without knowing of Ezequiel's discovery, and Ana does not mention him at all.
 Ezequiel begins to suspect Ana and jealousy fills him.
 He decides to follow Aníbal, whom he's sure is having an affair with Ana.
 This is the start of a night's odyssey for Ezequiel, who trails his suspect and starts to gather small details about his life and identity.
 At one point Ezequiel sets fire to Aníbal's car and threatens his life.
 The events spiral even more as Ezequiel is later followed by Ana.